fshowalter/franksmovielog.com-v1/content/reviews/1214-the-sinful-dwarf-1973.md

 venue_notes: _The Euro-Sleaze Collection_, Severin Films, 2010
 ---

-Despite the title and game performance from Torben Bille, _The Sinful Dwarf_ bores.
+Despite the game performance from Torben Bille, _The Sinful Dwarf_ bores.

 <!-- end -->